chrismade/blog001/content/blog/understanding-the-drivers-behind-agile-and-a-warning.md

 {{< youtube u6XAPnuFjJc >}}

 A recording - and has been animated later on - it is definitely worth spending 10mins 47sec to understand what has been tested - and how - and why this is also the foundation of agile working as we know it today.
 Enjoy

+## conclusion - the YouTube video widget

+Unfortunately the Widget violates the data privacy because it includes the youtube javascript into this case - like it or not - your visit is shared with google/youtube and even worse, if you are logged in or have a valid cookie for youtube then it will make a connection - and you will see soon more recommendations of similar videos when you visit youtube next time.

+Also the widget itself need rework - as it shows only a part of the video - at least in my screen resolution - and the player controls are hidden -

+The of the widget - basically working - but with flaws